FreshRMO/osmo_table/readme.md

 Future Enhancements
 If more time were available:

-Formula Comparison: Multi-select formulas to compare materials side-by-side PDF Export: Generate formatted PDF reports
+Formula Comparison: Multi-select formulas to compare materials side-by-side.
+Would like to implement a tab like structure for viewing single or multiple formulas.
+PDF Export: Generate formatted PDF reports.
-Batch Operations: Edit or delete multiple formulas Formula Creation: Add new formulas directly in the UI Material Library: Maintain reusable material database Cost Analysis: Charts showing cost breakdowns by category
+Batch Operations: Edit or delete multiple formulas.
+Formula Creation: Add new formulas directly in the UI.
+Cost Analysis: Charts showing cost breakdowns by category, cool ChartJS pie chart would be great.
-Persistence: Save formulas to localStorage or backend Advanced Search: Search by specific materials or cost ranges
+Advanced Search: Search by specific materials or cost ranges

 Questions About Domain

 Material Substitutions: Do perfumers need to see alternative materials?
 Dilution Ratios: Should the app handle concentration calculations?
-Batch Scaling: Do formulas need to scale up/down for production?
-Regulatory Info: Do materials need safety/allergen information?
+I saw chemical compositions on the website.
 Version History: Should formula changes be tracked over time?
+Accessibililty: What levels of accessibility are we looking for?
+AA?
+AAA?